Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Content-Item-Directors.md

 ### Available Actions

-### `options.Drop()`

-Skips migration of the linked page entirely.
-Use for temporary content, archived pages, or content that should be handled manually.

-### `options.Materialize()`
+Behavior and strategy guidance is covered above in [Migration Strategies](#migration-strategies).
+This section focuses on method syntax.

-Creates an independent copy of the linked content (default behavior).
-This preserves the content structure but results in content duplication.
+- `options.Materialize()` - Creates an independent copy of the linked content.

-### `options.StoreReferenceInAncestor(parentLevel, fieldName)`

-Creates a content item reference field in an ancestor page that points to the original linked content.

-**Parameters:**
+- `options.Drop()` - Skips migration of the linked page.

-- `parentLevel`: Relative level of the ancestor page (-1 = direct parent, -2 = grandparent, etc.)
-- `fieldName`: Name of the content item reference field (created automatically if it doesn't exist)
+- `options.StoreReferenceInAncestor(parentLevel, fieldName)` - Stores a reference to the linked content in an ancestor page field; `parentLevel` is the relative ancestor level (`-1` = direct parent, `-2` = grandparent, etc.), and `fieldName` is the content item reference field name (created automatically if it doesn't exist).

 ### Common Strategies